ionic-team/stencil-site/src/docs/framework-integration/angular.md

 `yarn link {the name of your Stencil package}`

-To determine your Stencil’s package name, you can visit your Stencil Component Libraries package.json file.
+To determine your Stencil’s package name, you can visit your Stencil Component Library's `package.json` file.

-#### All done!
+**All done!**

 At this point, once you build your Angular project and import this library into your app, you will have access to all of the wrapped Angular components.
 You can visit the Angular package and run the following command to see the result.